Dog Rescue – Root Cause Analysis

 1. Caveat emptor – Let the Buyer Beware

-Spoken as a true broken record, do NOT buy a puppy from a backyard breeder, a pet store, or a puppy mill.
+Spoken like a true broken record, do NOT buy a puppy from a backyard breeder, a pet store, or a puppy mill.

 But before you can heed that warning, you must first understand who these people are.